JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

   there are very little changes needed to implement the migration.
 See the [resulting commit](https://github.com/zamulla/compose-samples/pull/3/commits/9250b1081b2557cb60aa887900fc66c3ff3a6bee).
 * Upgrade to Coil 3 from Coil 2.
 Again, relatively little code modified.
 See the [resulting commit](https://github.com/zamulla/compose-samples/pull/3/commits/0a437a4d1579cf64f09e72278d1e67b9f59ebcca).

+### Rewrite Java-dependent code into Kotlin
+TODO this is actually later in the current history, see if we can move it up cheaply

+In the Jetcaster example, what prevents us from directly commonizing code is the `java.time` package.
+Time calculation is almost everywhere in a podcast app, so without migrating that code to `kotlin.time` and `kotlinx-datetime` we won't be sharing a lot of code in the end.

+The rewrite of everything time-related is collected in [this commit](https://github.com/zamulla/compose-samples/pull/1/commits/f125720bdabb64b16291574fb03cc1655b039946).

+Another example is the `Objects.hash()` calls which we had to quickly implement in Kotlin: see the [resulting commit](https://github.com/zamulla/compose-samples/pull/1/commits/cb75696694237cd6d1dff5ff8934b2452fdb35b1).

+> A dependency example that Jetcaster fortunately lacks, but is still fairly popular, is RxJava,
+> a Java framework for managing asynchronous operations.
+> It is recommended to move to `kotlinx-coroutines` before trying a KMP migration,
+> because while implementing platform-specific API calls is expected, implementing async code twice for JVM and iOS, for example, is a lot of trouble.
+>
+{style="note"}

 ### Migrate :core:data

 #### Migrate to a multiplatform RSS library